Restoring Vacant Lots to Control Stormwater, Revitalize Neighborhoods

 Work has begun to convert a series of vacant lots in the City of Baltimore into community green spaces.

-Ground is being broken for winning projects in the Growing Green Design Competition: Vacant Lots Transformed Exit– an initiative financed by the City of Baltimore and EPA, and administered by the Chesapeake Bay Trust.
+Ground is being broken for winning projects in the Growing Green Design Competition: Vacant Lots Transformed – an initiative financed by the City of Baltimore and EPA, and administered by the Chesapeake Bay Trust.

 Restoration of a vacant lot on Riggs Avenue in the Bridgeview/Greenlawn community of West Baltimore is the first of seven projects around the city to proceed.
 EPA Regional Administrator Shawn M. Garvin joined Baltimore Mayor Stephanie Rawlings-Blake and other officials for a ceremony marking the start of the project.